 A fascinating case study entitled “Penile Incarceration Secondary to Masturbation with a Steel Pipe” was recently published in the Archives of Sexual Behavior.
-Based on the title alone, I knew I had to blog about it, and not just because the term “penile incarceration” is rather amusing.
-As it turns out, men have been “incarcerating” their penises for more than 250 years leading to a range of unpleasant consequences and inventive “jailbreaks” .
+Based on the title alone, I knew I had to blog about it.
+As it turns out, men have been “incarcerating” their penises for more than 250 years, sometimes resulting in rather unpleasant consequences and inventive “jailbreaks” .

-The prospect of having saws, soldering guns, drills, and knives right next to your penis should be incentive enough for most of you men out there to avoid this activity; however, if that’s not enough, I should point out that penile incarceration can have devastating consequences if left untreated, including necrosis (i.e., death) of penile tissue, erectile dysfunction, and gangrene.
-Penile strangulation truly represents a medical emergency and help should be sought immediately to reduce the risk of permanent damage.
-Still not convinced?
-Check out photos of a “strangled” penis here published in a medical case report—but be advised that the images may not be safe for work and you may never be the same after seeing them.
+I should point out that penile incarceration can have devastating consequences if the item gets stuck and is left untreated, including necrosis (i.e., death) of penile tissue, erectile dysfunction, and gangrene.
+Penile strangulation quickly becomes a medical emergency and help should be sought immediately to reduce the risk of permanent damage.

-If you enjoy the erection-enhancing effects of penile incarceration, it would be wise to use a device made specifically for this purpose that (ideally) has a release latch or is made of a very stretchy material.
-Such products can be purchased in sex stores, or conveniently and discreetly through Amazon’s Sexual Wellness Department.
-No matter what product you get, it is advisable to use it for no more than 30 minutes at a time in order to reduce the risk of complications.
-Take good care down there!
+A few considerations for people who enjoy the erection-enhancing effects of penile incarceration: first, it would be wise to use a device made specifically for this purpose that has a release latch or is made of a very stretchy material.
+Second, it is advisable to use it for no more than 30 minutes at a time in order to reduce the risk of complications.

 Kumbhar, Dasharathimurumu, & Bhargavpak (2011).
 Acute penile incarceration injury caused by plastic bottle neck—A rare presentation.
 International Journal of Biological & Medical Research, 2, 1184-1185.